scyyh11/PaddleOCR/docs/version3.x/pipeline_usage/PP-DocTranslation.en.md

 for tgt_md_info in tgt_md_info_list:
     tgt_md_info.save_to_markdown(output_path)
 ```

-In most scenarios, the default `paddle_static` inference engine delivers better inference performance and is the recommended first choice.

 After executing the above code, you will obtain the parsed results of the original document to be translated, the Markdown file of the original text to be translated, and the Markdown file of the translated document, all saved in the <code>output</code> directory.